Statue Of Liberty Tickets And Tours

 Schedules

 At the end of your visit, you can take the ferry to Ellis Island (where you can visit the Immigration Museum) or return directly to Manhattan.
-Visiting Liberty Island, the Statue of Liberty, and Ellis Island will take you about 5 hours.
-This will seem like a no-brainer, but try not to miss the ferry back!
-The Liberty Island guards will have to order a special pick-up service for you, and guess who they'll make pay for it?
+Visiting Liberty Island, the Statue of Liberty and Ellis Island will take you about 5 hours.
+This will seem obvious, but try not to miss the ferry back!
+The Liberty Island guards will have to order a pick-up service, and guess who will pay for it?

 When to visit the Statue of Liberty?